Mayavi: Lamboochan (ലമ്പൂച്ചൻ)

+Despite being on the villianish side, he is often portrayed as calm and stoic compared to the rest.
+He supplies magical items and advises charm or spells or provide new knowledge to his friends (or disciples).

+Dinkini (ഡിങ്കിനി)

+Dinkini is a mischievous, green-coloured goblin, who is depicted as the niece and sidekick of the witch Dakini.
+She is way younger than Kuttoosan's aide Luttappi, and is shown to have a rivalry with him since the day she met Luttappi.
+She has a pet black cat and also owns a magical quadrident that can fly, in which she and her cat travel.

+Dinkini was a new addition to the comic in February 2019.
+As this character was introduced, rumours spread out that the Balarama publishers were going to replace Luttappi with her.
+This received a lot of backlash on social media.
+Luttappi's fans took up the message of 'Save Luttappi' at India vs New Zealand third T20 match in Hamilton, and atlast the publishers confirmed that Luttappi won't get replaced by Dinkini.

 Dress-code change

 Some of the characters in the series, including Mayavi and Luttappi, underwent a major dress-code change in 2011 after complaints from several parents regarding the inappropriate clothing.
 According to the editor of the magazine, the changes were intended to make the characters acceptable for readers of all age.

 Mayavi VCD

 Mayavi-VCD is a 3D animated version of the comic strip published in Balarama.
 It was released on 23 August 2010 by Manorama Music, a music production company owned by Malayala Manorama Group.
 Story and concept for this version was also by NM Mohan, who is the creator the comics, which is being published in Balaralam since many decades.
 The 3D version was developed by Hibiscus Digital Media Pvt.
 Ltd, Thiruvananthapuram.
 The music for the title song, Nammude Veeran Mayavi was done by Mohan Sithara, while the score and other songs were composed by Jaison.
 J. Nair.
 The lyrics were written by Sippy Pallippuram.

-The CD featured 7 stories, some of which are already familiar to the readers through the comic series in Balarama, and two songs.